leolplex/GOF-Design-Patterns/README.md

 ### Proxy

 Proxy is a structural design pattern that lets you provide a substitute or placeholder for another object.
 A proxy controls access to the original object, allowing you to perform something either before or after the request gets through to the original object.

+## Behavioral

+### Chain of Responsibility

+Chain of Responsibility is a behavioral design pattern that lets you pass requests along a chain of handlers.
+Upon receiving a request, each handler decides either to process the request or to pass it to the next handler in the chain.